Aniket-a14/my-app/README.md

-Now if you have copied the code, from github, Pallavi from my github or yours, then run this code in your terminal:
+Now if you have copied the code, from github from my github or yours, then run this code in your terminal:

 npm install